inertiacreeping/Unifi-Timelapse/README.md

 ### Specifying IP Addresses or IP Range

+Without any user interaction, this script will detect the IP range your machine is using, then scan that entire IP Range for any IP address which returns an image at **IP.ADDRESS**/snap.jpeg (indicating that a Unifi camera exists at this IP address).

 To make the search process more efficient, you can provide the script with either specific IP addresses of the cameras or an IP range to search within.

 #### 1. **Specifying IP Addresses**: